Transparency

 My approach: Immediate and practical upgrades from day one.
 The governor directs agencies to improve the site with better search, clearer details, one click FOIA, and anonymous tips linked to Citizens Task Forces.
 We push for full local integration and shorter lags through legislation.
 Citizens get tools to dig in themselves, share findings, and help task forces spot problems.
 This makes transparency active and ongoing, not just a portal you check once in a while.
 Regular people get real power to watch and question, with AI like Grok helping analyze what is posted.

 In short: Today's system is like a filing cabinet with good stuff but hard to search and missing pieces.
-My plan turns it into a user-friendly dashboard that is easy for anyone to use, updated faster, and connected statewide so you see the full picture without hunting around.
+This plan turns it into a user-friendly dashboard that is easy for anyone to use, updated faster, and connected statewide so you see the full picture without hunting around.

 Answers to Common Questions